Sufi Paranja Katha (film)

-Sufi Paranja Katha is a Malayalam-language film directed by Priyanandanan based on K. P. Ramanunni's novel with the same title.
+Sufi Paranja Katha is a 2010 Indian Malayalam-language film directed by Priyanandanan based on K. P. Ramanunni's novel with the same title.
 Ramanunni himself wrote the story, screenplay, and dialogues for the film.
 Thampi Antony, Prakash Bare, and Sharbani Mukherjee did the main roles in this film.
 The film has been distributed by Central Pictures.
 It is widely regarded as one of the defining movies of the Malayalam New Wave.

 Plot

 This film is a narrative by Sufi, a Muslim scholar.

 Karthy belongs to a prestigious Hindu Tharavad.
 She falls in love with a Muslim trader named Mamootty and starts living in Mamootty's house after converting to Islam.
 But she doesn't give up her original beliefs of her original religion Hinduism.
 To save Karthy from the need to go to the temple, Mamootty builds one inside his house.
 When the local Muslim people learns of this, they create problems, causing the couple to move apart.